 - Names of sire and dam

 - Date of death

 Any Wheaten, regardless of its breeding, who was affected or suspected of having one of the proteinlosing diseases has been eligible for inclusion on the OR.

 Dogs were listed on the Open Registry when blood, urine, and/or histopathologic test results meet certain diagnostic criteria.
 Information shared is very helpful concerning diagnosis and progression of disease.
 Eventually, we request that tissues be saved and studied after death, including necropsy.

 All Wheaten owners are encouraged to support Wheaten health research by joining the OR.
 Dues are $15 for a lifetime household membership; SCWTCA members' dues include OR membership.
 To join the Open Registry, complete and submit the Open Registry Membership Form.

 - Membership in the Registry is open to anyone.
-All SCWTCA members are also members of the OR.

 - Individuals may terminate their membership at any time by writing a letter requesting such action to the Treasurer of SCWTCA, Inc. However, any dogs owned by the individual will not be removed from the OR as a result.